 Before the spiritual direction conversation begins, Gød has already been at work for years—even if you’ve never stepped inside a church, even if after 60 years Gød seems to have suddenly initiated radio silence.
-The goal of spiritual direction isn’t to jumpstart the work of Gød in your life—still less to direct it—but to better notice that work, already where you are, with the support of a companion.
+The goal of spiritual direction isn’t to jumpstart the work of Gød in your life—still less to direct it—but to better notice where Gød is present, already where you are, with the support of a companion.

 A magic 8-ball communicates with us when we shake it up and interpret what it says.
 A person communicates by initiating with us, by saying what they want to say.
 Similarly, Gød is personal.
 Gød communicates without anyone’s help, without mediators, whether we’re listening or not.
 We might go even further and say that when Gød communicates, Gød communicates Gød’s very self to be present with us—the way someone might give their whole self to you by saying, “I love you.”